earthsteading/Machine-Readable-National-Construction-Code-2022/README.md

     - [x] transform the National Construction Code (Australia) into a set of simple machine/human readable statements which can be easily tracked by machines in collaboration with humans.
     - [ ] work with other leigslation as code projects to agree semantics and shared ontologies.

+## Prototype tools
+As a demonstration for the value of a machine readable databasee of the NCC, the simplest version would be a lightweight application (mobile), which enable the NCC to be limited to specific rules to enhance ease of use for human readability.
+For example the following queries could be run against the database:

+ 1. Instead of searching through the NCC to find and read all the rules which apply to a class of building, a simple lookup tool could be provided which would show all the rules which apply to a <BuildingClass> and a specific <BuildingMaterial>, e.g. if you wanted to know all the rules which apply to a <column> and <oncreteWalls> in a <Class9b> building, then a machine readable version of the NCC would enable this feature.
+This would make it easier for architects and building surveyors to check the legistative rules against each member/feature of the building.

+ 2. Taking this example a step further...

 ### Reading references
   * https://theconversation.com/csiro-wants-our-laws-turned-into-computer-code-heres-why-thats-a-bad-idea-130131
   * https://en.wikipedia.org/wiki/Machine-readable_data